ZSaberLv0/ZFVimIM/README.md

 * more friendly long sentence match and better predict logic
 * predict from multiple db without switching dbs
-* auto create user word and re-order word priority accorrding to your input history
+* auto create user word and re-order word priority according to your input history
 * cloud input, auto pull and push your db file from/to Github
 * fetch words from 3rd openapi, asynchronously
 * solve many VimIM's issues: